sadeep654/sadeep654/README.md

 Timezone: Sri Lanka (GMT+5:30)
 </p>
 <br />
-<p>An undergraduate of Curtin University Perth.
-My interests include Computer Systems and Networks, Power Systems, Machine Learning, Control System Design, and Embedded System.
+<p>My interests include Computer Systems and Networks, Power Systems, Machine Learning, Control System Design, and Embedded System.
 I am a highly dedicated individual and I believe that there are endless opportunities for growth in the field of Leadership & Technology which is one of my passions as well as to gain professional experience through work, and volunteering activities.</p>

 :muscle: I am currently helping others to get into tech too by creating content using Twitter.<br />
 <!--:eyes: I’m currently learning ...
 TypeScript <br />